kabosu3d-lab/html-table-menu-test/README.md

 # html-table-menu-test
-My experimetal implementation of table menu with AngularJS and SCSS.
+My experimental implementation of table menu with AngularJS and SCSS.

 ## install & run
 ```sh